You are listening to the Sean Hannity Radio Show Podcast.

 Okay, let's go to the budget, which is such a big issue.

-Uh the president, seven brackets to three, fifteen percent corporate rate.
+The president, seven brackets to three, 15% corporate rate.

-Yeah, I have to get what we can get with the with the number.
+Yeah, I have to get what we can with the numbers.

 You support repatriation, multinational corporations.

-That will be huge for that's a lot of money that can come back into the economy.
+That's a lot of money that can come back into the economy.

-That you're in pretty much full agreement with what Donald Trump ran on.
+Here's my headline of this interview: that you're in pretty much full agreement with what Donald Trump ran on.

 Yes.

-And number two, in two hundred days, from the legislative slot side, you are going to be implementing every aspect of that agenda that we talked about.
+And number two, in 200 days, from the legislative side, you are going to be implementing every aspect of that agenda that we talked about.

-And and just to big headline.
+Yep, and just to do that.

-And we have and we have cushion in our schedule.
+And we have cushion in our schedule.

-If if anything slips, because it's really because of Senate issues, we still have time to accommodate all of this stuff in 2017.
+If anything slips, because it's really because of Senate issues, we still have time to accommodate all of this stuff in 2017.

 So I even have safety valves.

-I have cushions built in the schedule to make sure this all gets done in 207 because I believe in case something happens and goes sideways on the Senate.
+I have cushions built in the schedule to make sure this all gets done in 2017.

-I'm pretty sure that'll stimulate the economy, get people back to work and and get the economy moving again, which I think we that's what we're hired to do.
+I'm pretty sure that'll stimulate the economy, get people back to work, and get the economy moving again, which I think we need.

-All right, Mr. Speaker, you see it 200 days.
+Mr. Speaker, you'll see you in 200 days.

 All right, 23 now until the top of the hour.

-And of course, there really wasn't a consensus plan on health care, so that made things go a lot longer and further than I think anybody expected or wanted, and he said they were going the fastest ever, and they'd even built in some cushion time.
+And he said they were going the fastest ever, and they'd even built in some cushion time.

-And I don't think a lot of this is gonna happen, but I will say this on top of all of these vicious, vile, hateful leftist attacks against the president, you know, that certainly has contributed to an environment where things aren't getting done.
+But I will say this: on top of all of these vicious, vile, hateful, leftist attacks against the president, you know, that certainly has contributed to an environment where things aren't getting done.

-But if the Republicans want to hold on to their power, which you know they wanted this in 2010 and they got the House.
+But if the Republicans want to hold on to their power, which, you know, they wanted this in 2010 and they got the House.

 They wanted it in 2014, they got the Senate.

-Twenty sixteen, well, some of us, not all of them, well, we wanted Donald Trump to win the presidency.
+2016, well, some of us, not all of them, well, we wanted Donald Trump to win the presidency.

 And to me, Congress is moving extraordinarily slow.

-Rich McConnell's gotta finish health care.
+Mitch McConnell's got to finish health care.

-The freedom caucus is saying no, stop going on vacation.
+The Freedom Caucus is saying, no, stop going on vacation.

 Let's do the work of the American people.

-That thought process is now gaining momentum, I know in the White House.
+That thought process is now gaining momentum, I know, in the White House.

-It's uh what's gonna keep him in office is the president keeping his promises, creating jobs, moving us towards energy independence, moving us towards a fifteen percent corporate rate, middle class tax cuts, repatriation of trillions, multinational corporations.
+What's going to keep him in office is the president keeping his promises, creating jobs, moving us towards energy independence, moving us towards a 15% corporate rate, middle-class tax cuts, repatriation of trillions, multinational corporations, you know, the millions of jobs that energy independence will create in this country.

 And then, of course, lower health care costs for families will be the equivalent of a tax cut for them.

-Larry Cudlow is with us, one of the smartest economic guys I know, he's a host on CNBC, former Reagan administration economist, author of the brand new book, JFK and the Reagan Revolution, a secret history of American prosperity.
+He's a host on CNBC, former Reagan administration economist, author of the brand new book, JFK and the Reagan Revolution, a secret history of American prosperity.

 It's really not so secret.

-It's kind of fundamental, and any of us that are supply siders, we know that cutting taxes and regulation leads to a rise in GDP and opportunity and employment and revenues to the government.
+And any of us that are supply siders, we know that cutting taxes and regulation leads to a rise in GDP and opportunity and employment and revenues to the government.

 Larry, how are you?